Andriy Boychuk: Biography

 In 2011, he has been an engineer in the capital construction department.
 JSC "Ukrtransgaz", from 2010 to 2011 worked as an engineer of the second category in the Technical Diagnostics Laboratory of the Ivano-Frankivsk Technical Center of the Research and Production Center for Technical Diagnostics.

 From November 2011 to June 2014, he was a l Leading Engineer of the Department of Capital Construction, Repairs and ICC of the Department of Planning, Preparation and Financing of Repairs of the Department of Preparation and Support of Repairs of PJSC "Ukrtransgaz" NJSC "Naftogaz" in Kyiv.

 In the winter of 2013 to 2014, Boychuck was a member of the Euromaidan, and was a centurion of the 37th hundred of the Maidan Self-Defense during the 2014 Ukrainian revolution.

 From June 2014 to April 2015, he had been the Assistant Minister of Energy and Coal Industry of Ukraine (Department of the Minister's Office of the Minister's Office) in Kyiv, and at the same time as the Director of Energy and Coal Industry of Ukraine for the functioning and reform of the oil and gas sector of the Ministry of Energy and Coal Industry of Ukraine.

 Since 2014, he has been an assistant to the People's Deputy of the Verkhovna Rada of Ukraine of the VIII convocation, to Andriy Parubiy, as and adviser on Energy Security and Oil and Gas Sector.

 From January 2016 to December 2020, he was temporarily out of work.
 In 2020, he founded the Center for Volunteer Initiatives Foundation.

-On December 26, 2020, by decree of the President of Ukraine Volodymyr Zelensky, Boychuck was appointed the Governor of Ivano-Frankivsk Oblast.
+On December 26, 2020, by decree of the President of Ukraine Volodymyr Zelenskyy, Boychuck was appointed the Governor of Ivano-Frankivsk Oblast.
 He was replaced by Svitlana Onyschuk on 8 July 2021.